notaryproject/notary/docs/running_a_service.md

 ## High Availability<a name="high_availability"></a>

-Most production users will want to increase availablity by running multiple instances of both the server and signer applications.
+Most production users will want to increase availability by running multiple instances of both the server and signer applications.
 These can be scaled arbitrarily and independently.
 The database may also be scaled independently but this is left as and exercise for experienced DBAs and Operations teams.
 A typical deployment will